 There are several analytical standards that can be used to measure biobased content.
 The USDA BioPreferred program, for example, specifically states that carbon-14 testing will be done in accordance to analytical standard ASTM D6866.
 Under the Bio-based Content Certification Scheme, the Carbon-14 content of a product will be determined according to the European analytical standard EN 16640.

 For more information, please read the article Biobased Laundry Detergents published in the September/October 2019 edition of Household and Personal Care (H&PC) Today.

 Miami-based Beta Analytic provides rapid, professional biobased content testing services worldwide.
-The ISO 17025-accredited lab routinely reports results in 5-7 business days.
-A faster service is also available.

-For price inquiries, please contact the lab.
+For turnaround time or price inquiries, please contact the lab.

 Beta Analytic is not affiliated with the USDA, DIN CERTCO or TUV Austria.

 This entry was posted on Monday, October 21st, 2019 and is filed under Biobased Products .